 English for Professional Purposes: Business

-An intensive three-week English for Business program that begins in late July.
+A 3-week high-level intensive course for business professionals and pre-MBA students that begins in late July.

 Classes balance business content with language study.
 Students will receive detailed instruction and individualized feedback on presentation, writing, and management skills.